MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 ### Step 2: Plugin installation on the endpoint

 1. For AVD and Windows 365, MsTeamsPluginAvd.dll is bundled with the RD Client for Windows 1.2.5405.0, or with the Windows App Store app 1.3.252 or higher.
   a.
-The plugin can be found in the same folder location where the RD Client is installed; either AppData\Local\Apps\Remote Desktop or C:\Program Files (x86), depending on the mode it was installed.
+The plugin is found in the same folder location where the RD Client is installed; either AppData\Local\Apps\Remote Desktop or C:\Program Files (x86), depending on the mode it was installed.
   b.
 For the [Windows App Store](/windows-app/overview) app, since it's MSIX-based, it's found in C:\Program Files\WindowsApps.
 Access to this folder is restricted.
 1. For Citrix CWA 2402 or higher, MsTeamsPluginCitrix.dll can be installed either:
   a.
 Using the user interface when installing CWA:
      On the **Add-on(s)** page, select the **Install Microsoft Teams VDI plug-in** checkbox, and then select **Install**.
      Agree to the user agreement that pops up and proceed with the installation of the Citrix Workspace app.

-   Note: Citrix Workspace app 2402 will only present the plugin installation UI on a fresh install.
+   Note: Citrix Workspace app 2402 only presents the plugin installation UI on a fresh install.
 For in-place upgrades to also present this option, Citrix Workspace app 2405 or higher is required.

   b.
 Via command line or scripts for managed devices using:
     `C:\>CitrixWorkspaceApp.exe installMSTeamsPlugin`